Sticker Shock Jolts Oklahoma Patient: $15,076 For 4 Tiny Screws

 Patient: Sherry Young, 57, a retired librarian on disability and a mother of two in Lawton, Okla.

-Total Bill: $115,527 for a three-day hospital stay, including $15,076 for four tiny screws — measuring 2.8 millimeters wide and no more than 14 millimeters long — placed in the two middle toes of her left foot.
+Total bill: $115,527 for a three-day hospital stay, including $15,076 for four tiny screws — measuring 2.8 millimeters wide and no more than 14 millimeters long — placed in the two middle toes of her left foot.

-Service Provider: OU Medical Center, located at the University of Oklahoma Health Science Center in Oklahoma City
+Service provider: OU Medical Center, located at the University of Oklahoma Health Science Center in Oklahoma City

-Medical Treatment: Young underwent two operations on the same day in June 2017.
+Medical treatment: Young underwent two operations on the same day in June 2017.
 One surgeon addressed an injury in Young's shoulder, caused by arthritis and overuse.
 A second surgeon performed several procedures on her foot, including removing a bone spur.
 To better align Young's middle toes, the doctor removed a slice of bone from the center of each toe, and then reconnected the two ends with surgical screws made by Arthrex, a medical device manufacturer based in Naples, Fla.

-What Gives: Two weeks after surgery, Young received a letter from her insurance plan, BlueCross BlueShield of Oklahoma, stating that it had not approved her hospital stay.
+What gives: Two weeks after surgery, Young received a letter from her insurance plan, BlueCross BlueShield of Oklahoma, stating that it had not approved her hospital stay.
 Staying overnight was not "medically necessary," according to the letter, because foot and shoulder surgery are typically performed as outpatient procedures.

 The letter "put me in a panic," said Young, who was suddenly worried that she would have to pay the entire $115,000 bill herself.
 That's about how much her home is worth, and five times her annual income.